Only a year ago, most of us didn't know what a tsunami was, let alone, how to pronounce it. Today it's become part of our daily vernacular.

 The scene is of the great wave, about to devour the men and boats, with the distant Mount Fuji, minimized by the size of the wave.
 It is said to be a snapshot picture of a day of labor; the men on barges, carrying fish.
 Hokusai brings to life the dreaded and all too real event that occurred in South Asia.
 One can only imagine the devastation and toll to lives and property.
 Through the magic of art, we too are transported to this distant land and the scene of the tsunami.

 I have had a framed poster of Hokusai's artwork on my wall for a number of years and I still enjoy it.
-The landscape theme is universal and timeless.
+The landscape theme is universal.

 Artprice.com, "THE WORLD LEADER IN ART MARKET INFORMATION."